 University Policy for Syllabi

-The Office of Diversity and Equity Statement on Discrimination and Harassment
+The Office of Equity & Inclusion Statement on Discrimination and Harassment

 Central Connecticut State University strives to maintain our campus as a place of work and study for faculty, staff, and students that is free of all forms of prohibited discrimination and harassment based upon age; ancestry, color; gender identity and expression; intellectual disability; learning disability; mental disorder; physical disability; marital status, national origin; race; religious creed; sex, (including pregnancy, transgender status, sexual harassment and sexual assault); sexual orientation; or any other status protected by federal or state laws.
-Any student who has concerns should contact the Office of Diversity and Equity (ODE), Student Affairs, or his/her faculty member.
+Any student who has concerns should contact the Office of Equity & Inclusion (OEI), Student Affairs, or his/her faculty member.

 Sexual Misconduct, Intimate Partner Violence and Stalking